IBC Charter

 Quorum and Voting:

 A minimum of five members must be present at IBC meetings in order to conduct business.
 If the quorum does not include at least one member who is not affiliated with UMB, the chairperson may defer action on items in order to permit their consideration with community input.
 Only protocols receiving approval of a majority of votes of members in attendance will be approved by the IBC.
-The President has authority to disapprove a protocol approved by IBC, but may not approve a protocol subject to IBC review that has not received IBC approval.
+The IO has authority to disapprove a protocol approved by IBC, but may not approve a protocol subject to IBC review that has not received IBC approval.

 When conducting a vote on an IBC protocol, the person running the meeting shall explicitly present an opportunity for dissension.
 Votes against a motion are kept anonymous in the minutes by default.
 Notation of a dissenter's name will only be included at his or her explicit request.
 If a member or members choose to vote against a motion, the BSO will determine if the dissenting vote(s) are "major" or "minor."